You might have wondered what it means to live in the present moment.

 “Drink your tea slowly and reverently, as if it is the axis on which the world earth revolves – slowly, evenly, without rushing toward the future; live the actual moment.
 Only this moment is life.”

-These words speak about patience, inner peace, attention, concentration and self-discipline.
+These words speak about patience, inner peace, attention, focus and self-discipline.
 This is the way to live more consciously and more fully, and to find joy in whatever you do.

-Acting in this way takes out boredom and drudgery from of every act, because you are fully focused on it.
-Also, when you are fully focused on what you are doing, you do fewer mistakes, and have more chances of success.
+Acting in this way takes out boredom and drudgery from of every act, because you are fully focused on what you are doing.
+When you are fully focused on what you are doing, you do fewer mistakes, and have more chances of success.

 Living in the moment eliminates unnecessary thoughts and worries, and brings you self-mastery and inner peace.

-Focusing on what you are doing at the moment, and living solely in this moment, as if what you are doing is the most important thing in the world, is a meditation that you can always practice, at any time and place.
+Focusing on what you are doing at the moment, and living solely in this moment, as if what you are doing is the most important thing in the world, resembles a meditation.
+It is something you can always practice, at any time and place.